ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 on the command line in Module 1 of the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.
 Command lines technically interact with an operating system on your computer.

-Operating systems are things like Windows or Mac that help a computer run and provide some basic infrastructure.
+Operating systems are things like Windows or macOS (for Mac computers) that help a computer run and provide some basic infrastructure.
 Opening and saving files all happen through your operating system.
 You can change or install multiple operating systems, but that is quite uncommon.

 Some operating systems require different command lines to accomplish the same task.
 The IHME cluster uses the operating system Linux, and so the trainings provided are designed for Linux.
-Linux and Mac are very similar, but Windows is quite different.
-Therefore, we recommend for Windows users to install a terminal that can accept command lines written for a Linux while still allowing you to still "speak" with your Windows computer.
+Linux and macOS are very similar (they are both `Unix like <https://en.wikipedia.org/wiki/Unix-like>`_), but Windows is quite different.
+Therefore, we recommend for
+Windows users to install a terminal that can accept command lines written for Linux while still allowing you to "speak" with your Windows computer.

 **Recommended Terminals for Windows Users:**